 Tombstone's historical fires ranged from limited to some that damaged the entire town!

 With so many canvas and wood framed structures, seems amazing there weren't more devastating historical fires!
 But consider other contributing fire danger factors :

 These details contributed to fire-starting possibilities on any given day.
 Add in more troublesome circumstances:

-In the early days of Tombstone, three fires sprung up before the water company and Fire Departments were well equipped:
+In Tombstone's early history, three fires sprung up before the water company and Fire Departments were well equipped:

 Looking Northwest from Corner of 5th & Allen